Justin Germano

 Justin William Germano (born August 6, 1982) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the San Diego Padres, Cincinnati Reds, Cleveland Indians.
-Boston Red Sox, Chicago Cubs, Toronto Blue Jays and Texas Rangers.
-He also played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and in the KBO League for the Samsung Lions and the KT Wiz.
+Boston Red Sox, Chicago Cubs, Toronto Blue Jays, and Texas Rangers.
+He also played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, and in the KBO League for the Samsung Lions and KT Wiz.

 Early life

 Germano is from Claremont, California, where he broke Mark McGwire's Claremont Little League record for most home runs in a season.
 He graduated from Claremont High School in 2000.